Omar (name)

-Omar is the most common Arabic rendition of a series of names, predominantly masculine given names, originating in the Arabic language.
+Omar or Umar is the most common Arabic rendition of a series of names, predominantly masculine given names, originating in the Arabic language.
 The name may have several different spellings in English, with variations based on the original language that it is drawn from, regional/cultural adaptations, and personal choice.

 Origins

 Semitic languages

 As an Arabic name, Omar/Umar (عمر, lit. 'flourishing' or 'long-lived') is widespread among Arabs and Muslims.
 In this context, it is chiefly a reference to Umar ibn al-Khattab, who was one of Muhammad's companions and the second Rashidun caliph, as well as the driving force behind the success of some of the early Muslim conquests.
 The Turkish form of the name is Ömer, while the Bosnian form of the name is Omer.

-As a Hebrew name, Omer (אוֹמָר, lit. 'eloquent' or 'gifted speaker') is widespread among Jews.
-In this context, it is chiefly a reference to the biblical Omer, who is described as a grandson of Isaac, whose son Jacob is hailed as the forefather of the Twelve Tribes of Israel.
-Additionally, the omer (עומר, lit. 'sheaf' or 'bundle of grain') was an Israelite unit of measurement for grains and other dry commodities, giving way to Jewish rituals like Sefirat HaOmer and the omer offering.
+As a Hebrew name, the omer (עומר, lit. 'sheaf' or 'bundle of grain') was an Israelite unit of measurement for grains and other dry commodities, giving way to Jewish rituals like Sefirat HaOmer and the omer offering.

 Germanic languages

 In the Germanic languages, the name Ómar is popular as an Icelandic name and also as a Nordic name, albeit to a much lesser extent with the latter.
-In this context, the name can be a variant of Ottomar or Othmar, which are derived from a Germanic name consisting of elements *aud (lit. 'wealthy') and *mari (lit. 'famous').
+In this context, the name can be directly driven from the Arabic "Omar", or also a variant of Ottomar or Othmar, which are derived from a Germanic name consisting of elements *aud (lit. 'wealthy') and *mari (lit. 'famous').